Safety is embedded in our core values and fundamental in delivering our organizational purpose.

 Please note: to adhere to the Canadian Privacy Act, these documents have been slightly altered to remove any confidential information.

-For more information on our commitment to health and safety and performance, read our 2022 ESG Report.
+For more information on our emissions management program and performance, read our 2023 ESG Update or review our comprehensive 2022 ESG Report.